vosaul/status.im/source/contribute/applying_to_status.md

 There are a variety of ways that we use to get to know you:

+**Introductory period:** If you're interested, we can offer variety of paid part time or project based work to complete.
+If this goes, well and it works for you, we could offer to make that full time.

 **Interviews**: Interviews are normally conducted over Google Hangouts or Skype, but we also do text-based interviews over messengers as well as more traditional phone interviews.
 Occasionally, when our worlds collide, we'll also try to meet you in person.
 Typically, you could expect to meet 3 -5 members of the organisation.

 **Work samples:** If you're a designer: we may ask to complete a design challenge.
 If you're an engineer: we may ask you to complete one of our bounties, or submit some work on github for review.

-**Introductory period:** If you're interested, we can also offer variety of paid part time or project based work to complete.
-If this goes, well and it works for you, we could offer to make that full time.

 Typically, we use a mix of methods to determine whether we think you should join Status.
 But we're flexible - if there's a particular method you think would work, please let us know.